Have you ever had the unshakable feeling that you are right and the rest of the world is wrong?

 All my life until I was in my teens when mom asked us what kind of sandwich we wanted, often it would be jeanmakes.

-Any of my friend that grew up around us knew what jeanmakes sandwiches were and it was never questioned.
+Any of my friends that grew up around us knew what jeanmakes sandwiches were and it was never questioned.

 Then one day my world turned upside down.

 My happy little world was shattered when someone asked me at school what kind of sandwich I had and of course, I replied jeanmakes.

 To which they replied… “What the heck is jeanmakes?”

 Well, I said… you take a couple of boiled eggs, mashed them up with mayonnaise and that’s the filling for a jeanmakes sandwich.

 Everyone around me laughed and laughed and told me it was an egg salad sandwich and that there was no such word as jeanmakes.

 I must have turned a bright shade of red as confusion set in and I became the butt of egg jokes.
 I figured by the end of the day everyone in school knew that I was less than stellar in the sandwich department and I was totally bewildered.